-Topic One: Economic Trade-offs and Opportunity Cost Topic Two: Supply and Demand Topic Three: Labor Markets and Inequality Topic Four: Health Care and Insurance Topic Five: Property Rights and the Environment Topic Six: Mortgage Crisis Topic Seven: Fiscal Policy and the Debt Topic Eight - Globalization
+Topic One: Economic Trade-offs and Opportunity Cost Topic Two: Supply and Demand Topic Three: Labor Markets and Inequality Topic Four: Health Care and Insurance Topic Five: Property Rights and the Environment Topic Six: Financial Meltdown!
+Topic Seven: Fiscal Policy and the Debt Topic Eight - Globalization

-The specific readings, material, and dates will be posted in the Canvas site.
+The specific readings and material will be posted in the Canvas site.